"Our research provides an essential missing piece in understanding the broader effects of warming on natural populations," ...

-A new method of examining gene expression patterns called landscape transcriptomics may help pinpoint what causes bumble bees ...
+A new method of examining gene expression patterns called landscape transcriptomics may help pinpoint what causes bumble bees stress and could eventually give insight into why bee populations are ...

 Recent research from The Rockefeller University suggests a unique mutation in the NOVA1 gene, specific to humans, played a ...